trvinh/phylosophy/README.md

 ## PhyloProfile app

-PhyloProfile ([Tran *et al.* 2018](https://academic.oup.com/bioinformatics/article/34/17/3041/4962496)) is an R package for integrating, visualizing and exploring complexed phylogenetic profile.
+[PhyloProfile](https://github.com/BIONF/PhyloProfile) is an R package for integrating, visualizing and exploring complexed phylogenetic profile ([Tran *et al.* 2018](https://academic.oup.com/bioinformatics/article/34/17/3041/4962496)).

 In *phylosophy*, there are 2 versions of *PhyloProfile*.
 For a quick visualizing and basic filtering of the phylogenetic profiles, a lite version of PhyloProfile has been directly implemented inside *phylosophy*.
 For utilize the complete functions of that package, a tab in *phylosophy* will open the full version of PhyloProfile's GUI tool.